PlaySafe/impresario/readme.md

 ```

 ## Step 4.1: Write Java code to generate
-First, you need to load both meta data and configuration first, as the code below
+First, you need to load both metadata and configuration first, as the code below

 ```
-File metaResource = new File(<path to meta data file>);
+File metaResource = new File(<path to metadata file>);
 File configResource = new File(<path to config file>);
 MetaData metaData = new MetaDataFactory().compile(metaResource);
 LabelGeneratorFactory labelGeneratorFactory = new SingleLabelGeneratorFactory(metaData);